 A warehouse stock transfer receipt is an acknowledgment to a manufacturer that its transfer shipment has been received.

 A warehouse shipping notice provides confirmation of a shipment.
 It is commonly used by a warehouse to notify a trading partner that a shipment was made.

 A delivery information message, meaning that it can be used by a receiving location to inform that a transfer shipment has been received.

 A functional acknowledgment notifies the sender that their document arrived and has been processed.

 Why Cleo Integration Cloud for 3PLs?

 Logistics companies must be able to connect with their 3PLs and know that their order process is fully automated.
-From there, EDI on a centralized integration platform will deliver every EDI transaction needed, from advanced shipping notices to purchase orders and acknowledgements.
-Logistics companies have it difficult enough managing all of their customers needs.
+From there, EDI on a centralized integration platform will deliver every EDI transaction needed, from advanced shipping notices to purchase orders and acknowledgments.
+Logistics companies have it difficult enough to manage all of their customer's needs.
 But with a trusted partner by their side who can deliver modernized EDI, logistics companies can far outgrow their competition.

 Discover the benefits of using Cleo Integration Cloud for 3PL EDI integration by watching this short demo video: